+Neglect The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to provide adequate food, shelter and clothing (including exclusion from home or abandonment), failing to protect a child from physical or emotional harm or danger, failing to ensure adequate supervision (including the use of inadequate care-givers) or the failure to ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
-Safeguarding issues can manifest themselves via peer on peer abuse.
+Safeguarding issues can manifest themselves via child on child abuse.
 This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse (such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm), sexual violence such as rape, assault by penetration and sexual assault, sexual harassment such as sexual comments, remarks, jokes and online sexual harassment, which may be stand alone or part of a broader pattern of abuse, upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification or cause the victim humiliation, distress or alarm (this is a criminal offence), sexting, also known as youth produced sexual imagery, initiation/hazing type violence and rituals.

 Serious All staff should be aware of indicators which may signal that children are at risk from, or are involved in, serious violent crime.
-These may include increased absence from school, a change in friendships or relationships with older individuals or groups, significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+These may include increased absence from school, a change in friendships or relationships with older individuals or groups, significant decline in performance, signs of self-harm or a significant change in well-being, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions may also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or gangs.
 All staff should be aware of the associated risks and understand the measures in place to manage these.
 Advice for schools and colleges is provided in the Home Office's Preventing Youth Violence and Gang Involvement, and its Criminal Exploitation of Children and Vulnerable Adults: County Lines Guidance.